Get all the latest data for Algeria

 What is driving property prices up or down in Algeria as of 2026?

-As of early 2026, the top three factors driving property prices in Algeria are concentrated urban demand in major metros, easing credit conditions following the Bank of Algeria rate cut, and sustained public spending that supports household purchasing power.
+As of early 2026, the top three factors driving property prices in Algeria are intense urban demand in major metro areas (with roughly 75% of the population already urbanized), the Bank of Algeria's eased policy rate of 2.75% that supports lending capacity, and strong public spending backing household purchasing power and construction activity.

-The single factor with the strongest upward pressure on Algeria's property prices is the intense concentration of demand in just a few cities, since about 75% of the population lives in urban areas and most want to stay in Algiers, Oran, Constantine, or Annaba.
+The single factor with the strongest upward pressure on property prices in Algeria is the structural concentration of demand in Algiers, Oran, Constantine, and Annaba, where land is genuinely scarce and population keeps growing.

 If you want to understand these factors at a deeper level, you can read our latest property market analysis about Algeria here.